 5. When We Disclose Information to Third Parties

-Information collected from both Adult and Child Users will not be disclosed except as follows:
+Information collected from both Adult and Child Users will not be disclosed except for the following purposes, which include our operations purposes:

 - Where parents or legal guardians have linked a Family Account to a Teacher Account, as described in the Terms & Conditions, the Adult Users of both Accounts will be able to review the progress and details of their Child Users within both Accounts.